-I worked with Quid Publishing to create the original presentation for this title towards the end of 2012, and it published in the summer of 2015 with Thames & Hudson in the UK and with Firefly Books in the US.
+I worked with Quid Publishing (now part of Bright Press) to create the original presentation for this title before designing and authoring the complete book.
+It was published by Thames & Hudson in the UK and by Firefly Books in the US.
 Please don’t consider purchasing both editions of the book with a view that they have alternative content; the covers are different but the interior spreads are identical.

 Here’s the blurb from the jacket:

 The Evolution of Type takes you on a journey through the development of type design and typographic style from the mid-15th century to the present day by way of 100 typefaces chosen to represent the key elements of style and form used by the punch cutters, calligraphers and designers of their day.
 Presented in chronological order according to original influence and/or release date, each typeface is discussed in terms of its origins and its impact on the design and print industry, and latterly for screen and digital use.
 Versions released in metal foundry type for hand-setting, as hot-metal type for the Monotype and Linotype machines, as phototype, and as digital revivals or originals, are covered in detail alongside information about the people responsible for the design and development of each adaptation of the typeface.